LarsFin/TrainStopPlus/README.md

 Using C++ to develop the **Train Stop** use case, including simple OOP development as well as TDD.

+Managed to write a test which fails depending on `Train` source files but something isn't right about it.
+To my knowledge, you shouldn't use `#include` to pull in `.cpp` files, will have to look into it.

 ## User Stories

 Trains have names [ ]